-The books is written in the first person, from the viewpoint of Florence Lovelady, a very troubled character, although is quite likeable with her intelligence and quest to seek the truth along with her disobeying orders.
+The books is written in the first person, from the viewpoint of Florence Lovelady, a very troubled character, although she is quite likeable with her intelligence and quest to seek out the truth, along with her disobeying orders to do what she feels is right.
 Despite the obvious sexism from her police colleagues and superiors she doesn’t give up and does her job the best way she knows how to.

 Apart from Lovelady, there are also a great cast of characters, with my favourite being Dwane, the church gravedigger.

-A chilling story packed with suspense and surprises that will keep you reading well into the night.
+The Craftsman is a chilling story packed with suspense, surprises, witchcraft and murder that will keep you reading well into the night.